Vestpillaren Direct Start

 Road Access

-It's possible to approach the cliff directly from Svolvær, Lofoten major center, following the road E10 for about 20 km and also from Kabelvag, in about 15 km. along the same road, turning to left to Henningsvær (Road 816) at E10 and Road 816 forking.
-Otherwise the shortest way to approach the cliff is from Henningsvær (less then 5 km.), or from Lyngvæar (less then 5 km), a good campsite along E10, about 20 km.
-West to Svolvær.
-The coastal road to Henningsvær crosses Djupfjord narrow isthmus in the beginning, then reachs a pull-out along the road, just below Presten.
+Possible the approach to the pillar both from Svolvær (20 km) and Kabelvag (15 km) following the road E10 and turning to left to Henningsvær (Road 816) at E10 and Road 816 forking.
+Otherwise the shortest way is from Henningsvær (less then 5 km), or from Lyngvæar (less then 5 km), a good campsite along E10, about 20 km West to Svolvær.
+The coastal road to Henningsvær crosses Djupfjord narrow isthmus in the beginning, then reachs a pull-out just below Presten.

 Approach path